Mithgol/node-gamayun/README.md

 * Latest githubbed version: `npm install https://github.com/Mithgol/node-gamayun/tarball/master`

-The npm package does not contain the tests, they're published on GitHub only.

 You may visit https://github.com/Mithgol/node-gamayun#readme occasionally to read the latest `README` because the package's version is not planned to grow after changes when they happen in `README` only.
 (And `npm publish --force` is [forbidden](http://blog.npmjs.org/post/77758351673/no-more-npm-publish-f) nowadays.)

 ## License